Play it again, Sam: Polish city recruits new bugle players

-WARSAW, Poland (AP) — Ready to welcome tourists back, Polish’s southern city of Krakow has recruited two more trumpeters to play the city’s trademark bugle call every hour from the tower in St. Mary’s Basilica.
+WARSAW, Poland — Ready to welcome tourists back, Polish’s southern city of Krakow has recruited two more trumpeters to play the city’s trademark bugle call every hour from the tower in St. Mary’s Basilica.

 They joint a contingent traditionally composed of retired firefighters who are physically fit and good musicians.